 Kilaguni Serena, Amboseli Serena and Mara Serena were all built in the 1970s within national parks/game reserves.
 From 2017-19, each installed an off-grid solar system, demonstrating how clean, renewable energy independence can be successfully achieved even in such challenging safari locations.

-Four properties are on grid-tied solar systems: Lake Elmenteita and Sweetwaters Serena Camps in Kenya since 2018, and Faisalabad Serena and Quetta Serena in Pakistan since early 2022.
-Six Serena properties in East Africa have solar water heating systems.
+Seven properties are on grid-tied solar systems: Mombasa Serena Beach Resort & Spa, Lake Elmenteita and Sweetwaters Serena Camps in Kenya since 2018, and Faisalabad, Quetta, Peshawar and Hunza Serena Hotels in Pakistan since early 2022.
+Ten Serena properties in East Africa have solar thermal systems.

 Find out more about our work for the environment and with the local community.